ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 **Python List**

-List in python is like array in other programming language like C, C++ and Java, but more flexible.
-It's an ordered collection of objects enclosed be square brackets and separated by commas, objects in a list can be arbitrary mixture of elements like numbers, strings or a nested list and so on.
-All elements in a list can be access by indexing, a list can be shrunk or grow, it's mutable.
+Lists in python are like arrays in other programming language like C, C++ and Java, but more flexible.
+Lists are ordered collections of objects enclosed be square brackets and separated by commas, objects in lists can be arbitrary mixture of elements like numbers, strings or a nested list and so on.
+All elements in lists can be access by indexing, lists can be shrunk or grow, they are mutable.

 Examples of lists:
 ```py